amitgoswami1027/UdacityNanodegree-aws-cloud-architect/README.md

 ### BILLING ALARM

-### S3 OBJECT STORE
+### S3 OBJECT STORE ( READ S3 FAQs Before the Exam )
 * S3 is object store.
 Safe place to store objects in cloud
-* S3 has two models - Read after write consistency for PUTS of new objects, Eventual consistency - Override PUTS and Deletes.
+* S3 has two models - 1.
+Read after write consistency for PUTS of new objects, 2.Eventual consistency - Override PUTS and Deletes.
 * S3 has tiered storage.
 Need to know details of different tiers.
   * S3 STANDARD
   * S3 - IA(Infrequently Accessed)